dataset-vn/DANeS/README.md

 		   |____ LICENSE

 ## Data format
-The raw dataset is stored raw_data folder with [`.json`](https://www.json.org) format and has been divided into 8 batches.
-Each batch have an array that contain many json and each json is a record of the dataset.
+The raw dataset is stored in raw_data folder with [`.json`](https://www.json.org) format and has been divided into 8 batches.
+Each batch has an array that contain many json and each json is a record of the dataset.
 Here’s the example of each record's format:

 | Key          | Type                   | Description                                  |
 | ------------ | -----------------------| -------------------------------------------- |